5 Ayurvedic Tips to Relieve Pain

 The International Association for the Study of Pain (IASP) defines pain as “an unpleasant sensory and emotional experience associated with actual or potential tissue damage.”

 This Pain is different and it lasts beyond the time expected for healing following surgery, trauma, or other conditions.
 Chronic pain can also exist without a clear-cut physical source.
-Based on my experience, there is always an emotional or psychological component to pain that exist “without any reason that all.”
+Based on my experience, there is always an emotional or psychological component to pain that exists “without any reason that all.”